Top 10 Long-Blooming Shrubs

 1.)
 Perfecto Mundo® Reblooming Azaleas

-Perfecto Mundo reblooming azaleas are the next big thing in this category!
+Perfecto Mundo reblooming azaleas are sure to make a statement in your garden if you’re looking for vibrant shrubs with flowers!
 This truly innovative new series boasts a spring bloom that’s as outstanding as its fall bloom, as well as big, double flowers and glossy foliage that resists pests and diseases.
 These azaleas begin to bloom in early-mid spring, then after a brief rest, create a whole new set of buds that opens from mid/late summer through frost.

 For the very best flowering, we recommend planting with high, filtered light (such as under a tall canopy of a deciduous tree) all day and in moist, rich soil.
 Like many strong-blooming plants, it will benefit from some fertilizer, which gives it extra energy to put into flower bud production.
 A monthly application of a rose fertilizer from early spring through late July should provide excellent results.

-Perfecto Mundo azaleas are very easy to grow, and don’t need any kind of deadheading or trimming in order to get a stunning display in both spring and fall.
+Perfecto Mundo azaleas are evergreen shrubs and very easy to grow: no deadheading or trimming to get a stunning display in spring and fall.
 The flowers fall off naturally when they age.

 2.)
 Butterfly Bush